-Section 9.A: Public or Private Employer: Pursuant to Section 1002.33(12)(i), Florida Statutes, the School is operating as a private employer.
-The employees have contracted their services directly to the School or its governing body or through an education services provider ("ESP") company, and as such, are not public employees.

-- Section 9.B: Governing Board Responsibilities: The School's governing body shall be made up of its Governing Board.
-The Governing Board of the School shall be responsible for all fiduciary, legal and regulatory compliance issues and shall perform all duties set forth in the School's approved Application (Appendix 1) and the following duties and responsibilities: - Section 9.B.1: annually adopt and maintain an operating budget and submit its approved budget to the SPONSOR by July 1 of each year along with a copy of the minutes of the meeting showing approval of the budget by the Governing Board; - Section 9.B.2: retain the services of a certified public accountant or auditor for the annual financial audit, who shall submit the report to the Governing Board; - Section 9.B.3: review and approve the audit report, including audit findings and recommendations for the financial recovery plan; - Section 9.B.4: monitor a financial recovery plan in order to ensure compliance, if applicable; - Section 9.B.5: establish, define, refine and oversee the School's educational philosophy, operational policies and procedures, academic accountability procedures, and financial accountability procedures and ensure that the School's student performance standards are met or exceeded; - Section 9.B.6: exercise continuing oversight of the School's operations; - Section 9.B.7: report its progress annually to the Sponsor, which shall forward the report to the Commissioner of Education at the same time as other school accountability reports, in accordance with Section 1002.33(9)(k), Florida Statutes; - Section 9.B.8: participate in governance training approved by the Department of Education that must include government in the sunshine, conflicts of interest, ethics, and financial responsibility; - Section 9.B.9: make full disclosure of the identity of all relatives employed by the School in accordance with Section 1002.33(7)(a)18, Florida Statutes; - Section 9.B.10: adopt policies establishing standards of ethical conduct for instructional personnel and School administrator in accordance with Section 1002.33(12)(g)3, Florida Statutes;
+- Section 9.A: Public or Private Employer: Pursuant to Section 1002.33(12)(i), Florida Statutes, the School is operating as a private employer The employees have contracted their services directly to the School or its governing body or through an education services provider ("ESP") company, and as such, are not public employees. - shall be made up of its Governing Board.
+The Governing Board of the School's governing body responsible for all fiduciary, legal and regulatory compliance issues and shall perform all duties set forth in the School's approved Application (Appendix 1) and the following duties and responsibilities: - Section 9.B.1: annually adopt and maintain an operating budget and submit its approved budget to the SPONSOR by July 1 of each year along with a copy of the minutes of the meeting showing approval of the budget by the Governing Board; - Section 9.B.2: retain the services of a certified public accountant or auditor for the annual financial audit, who shall submit the report to the Governing Board; - Section 9.B.3: review and approve the audit report, including audit findings and recommendations for the financial recovery plan; - Section 9.B.4: monitor a financial recovery plan in order to ensure compliance, if applicable; - Section 9.B.5: establish, define, refine and oversee the School's educational philosophy, operational policies and procedures, academic accountability procedures, and financial accountability procedures and ensure that the School's student performance standards are met or exceeded; - Section 9.B.6: exercise continuing oversight of the School's operations; - Section 9.B.7: report its progress annually to the Sponsor, which shall forward the report to the Commissioner of Education at the same time as other school accountability reports, in accordance with Section 1002.33(9)(k), Florida Statutes; - Section 9.B.8: participate in governance training approved by the Department of Education that must include government in the sunshine, conflicts of interest, ethics, and financial responsibility;